Every2/DSA/Array Based Lists/ArrayStack/README.md

 # Array Stack

-For convenience, we call `"Array Stack"` `Array List` because we do not implement FIFO operations, so the names are changed because of that.
+For convenience, we call `"Array Stack"` as `Array List` because we do not implement FIFO operations, so the names are changed because of that.

 # What is an Array List?